Engee documentation

 Description

-The BPSK Baseband Modulator modulates the signal using the binary phase manipulation (BPSK) method.
+Block BPSK Modulator Baseband modulates the signal using the binary phase manipulation (BPSK) method.
 The unit transmits to the output a frequency representation of the signal in the modulating frequency band.
 The input signal must have a binary representation with discrete time.
-If the input bit is 0 or 1, then the output signal is exp(jθ) or -exp(jθ) accordingly.
+If the input bit is 0 or 1, then the output signal is exp(jθ) or −exp(jθ) accordingly.
 Parameter Phase offset (rad) sets the value θ in radians.

 Ports